 Do you want lower premiums?
 Are you comfortable with copayments?
 If you don’t mind copayments and monthly costs remaining low are of utmost importance to you, a Plan N could suit your needs.

-Do you want to know that you have 100% coverage when an emergency happens?
+Do you want to know that you have 100% coverage during an emergency?
 Plan F or Plan G can offer you fewer out-of-pocket costs in exchange for higher premiums.
 The best option is a matter of preference.
 All three of these options are great, but which one will give you peace of mind?

 Can I change my Medigap policy?

 You can change your Medigap policy anytime, there are no Annual Enrollment Periods like with a Medicare Advantage plan.
 You may need to go through medical underwriting outside of the Open Enrollment Period or a Special Enrollment Period.

 Depending on your state Medigap rules, you may be able to switch plans easier than you think.
 With the help of an insurance agent, you can learn more about changing your policy.